-As a society, we tend to play fast and lose with the term perfectionism.
+As a society, we tend to play fast and loose with the term perfectionism.

 Far from a mild personality quirk or the false humility of the high-achiever, true perfectionism is hellish.